-"People observe that things are happening and assume the support for activities, programs and needs in the community will always be there," said Jacobson.
+"People observe that things are happening and assume the support for activities, programs and needs in the community will always be there," said Mary Jacobson, a Give Chippewa County member.
 "We can't expect the next generation of givers to be there if we don't encourage them to participate now."

 For this reason, the group is personally encouraging people to join the giving circle and experience firsthand how easy -and gratifying- it is to make an impact.
 "Sometimes you just need an invitation," Jacobson said.

 Patti Darley, also a Development Committee member, takes part in inviting new people to the giving circle.
 She admits to being out of her comfort zone when she's in front of people.

 "I was asked to work on a fund drive for the Chippewa Valley YMCA and then for the new zoo at Irvine Park.
 It was a stretch for me," Darley said.
 "Eventually, you realize that it's very heartwarming to do your part.
 I want other people to know they can do it, too."